Ohtani, Rendon rally Angels past Nationals 5-4 in 9th - NewsBreak

 Ohtani, Rendon rally Angels past Nationals 5-4 in 9th

-ANAHEIM, Calif. — (AP) — Shohei Ohtani and Anthony Rendon struggled for most of the Angels' weekend series against the Washington Nationals.
-Both came up with clutch hits to give Los Angeles a comeback victory in the finale Sunday.

-Ohtani hit a tying, two-run double, Rendon followed with a game-ending single against his former team and the Angels stole away a 5-4 victory to win the three-game set.
+Shohei Ohtani hit a tying, two-run double in the ninth inning, Anthony Rendon followed with a game-ending single against his former team and the Los Angeles Angels beat the Washington Nationals 5-4 Sunday.

-“What’s so fun about this team and this offense is that we can ignite at anytime," Rendon said.
-"We’ve had some games where we’ve ignited early and our pitching shuts them down the rest of the game, and we’ve had games where we’ve been shutout as hitters through eight innings on and then we come in and win it.”

-The Angels trailed 4-2 going into the ninth.
-Luis Rengifo drew a walk with one out and advanced to third on Taylor Ward's hit.
-Mike Trout struck out, then Ohtani drove a slider by Tanner Rainey (0-1) off the wall in center to tie it.

 Los Angeles starter Patrick Sandoval gave up three runs on seven hits with five strikeouts in 5 2/3 innings.